Whitey (film)

-Whitey, original title: De Witte van Sichem, is a Belgian movie by Robbe De Hert released in 1980.
-The movie is an adaptation of Ernest Claes' novel De Witte.
+Whitey, original title: De Witte van Sichem, is a Belgian film by Robbe De Hert released in 1980.
+The film is an adaptation of Ernest Claes' novel De Witte.
 It is the second adaptation of the book.
-The other movie was released in 1934 as De Witte.
+The other film was released in 1934 as De Witte.
 The title Whitey refers to the nickname of the main character: Louis Verheyden, a naughty blond boy of eleven years old.

 Plot

-The movie is set in and around Sichem in 1901.
+The film is set in and around Sichem in 1901.
 Louis Verheyden, 11 years old, lives with his parents and two brothers on a farm.
 His mother is an irritable woman who complains a lot.
 Father works at the farm of landowner Coene.
 He is mostly home only during dinner.
 He is a rather aggressive man and frequently beats Louis.
 Furthermore, Louis is bullied by his brothers Nis and Heinke.

 Louis hates school.
 This is mostly caused by their teacher, a very hard man who likes to punish his pupils.
 Corporal punishment was not yet forbidden in those days and the children are cuffed on the ears or put into the coal chamber by the teachers.

 Louis is a naughty boy.
 He gives others incorrect directions, tries to haggle of money from his brothers, ties people to their chairs during church service, steals smoking materials from Coene, gives his family members instructions to put salt onto the potatoes (resulting they are salted three times), chases off the Coene's horses, ...
 Louis is almost caught every time which results in another punishment.
-His most humiliating punishment was when he went swimming in the river Demer although this was forbidden by his parents.
+His most humiliating punishment was when he went skinny dipping in the river Demer although this was forbidden by his parents.
 When his mother arrived at the river, Louis hid and his friends tried to deceive the mother by telling her that they had not seen Louis.
 However, mother found his clothes and took them away.
 As a result, Louis had to go home naked.

 Louis is sent by Coene to Averbode Abbey to deliver a package.
 There he is impressed by the beautiful interior, the Gregorian singing, the garden full of flowers and the printing establishment.